safespring/web/content/dokument/personuppgiftshantering-en-v2.md

 - Strictly necessary cookies
 - Functional cookies
 - Analytics technologies
-- Consent management cookies (see Inställningar för cookies on website for list and retention)
+- Consent management cookies (read more about our cookies in the <a href="javascript:cookieTractor.openConsentSettings()" class="cookie-consent-settings" rel="nofollow">Cookies setting</a>)

 Where legally required, we obtain prior consent before placing non-essential cookies.